Daurient13/XGBoost-for-Regression/README.md

 I always work on data science projects with simple think so that I can benchmark.
 Using a simple model to benchmark.
 And most of the time it's more efficient and sometimes find a good one. but at the beginning I did mini Exploratory Data Analysis. **_because i focus more on the algorithm_**.

 If we look at the data there are many missing values.
-Actually it's not that bad, and we can impute it at the preprocessor. so no data will be discarded except in the life_expectancy column as a target, because in the life_expectancy column there is a missing value and for the target column this should not happen because we are not working on unsupervised learning. **_But keep in mind that what is discarded is the row with the missing value, not the entire target column_**.
+Actually it's not that bad, and we can impute it at the _preprocessor_.
+So, no data will be discarded except in the life_expectancy column as a target, because in 'life_expectancy' column there is a missing value and for the target column this should not happen because we are not working on _Unsupervised Learning_. **_But keep in mind that what is discarded is the row with the missing value, not the entire target column_**.

 **_lesson_: _in Supervised Learning the target column must not have missing values_.**